Application & Responsibilities

 The Pediatric Otolaryngology Fellowship is a one-year program which accepted the first fellow in July, 2013.
 The fellowship period is July 1 through June 30.
 To be eligible for the program, applicants must have successfully completed an otolaryngology residency accredited by the ACGME, or an otolaryngology residency located in Canada and accredited by the RCPSC.
 Non-US residents must be eligible for a Utah State medical license as well as a J-1 visa sponsored by ECFMG.

 Candidates must apply through the SF Match program.
-The application deadline and interview dates are TBD (in 2019).
+The application deadline and interview date is March 19, 2019.
 The applications are screened by a selection committee and interviews will be conducted by the pediatric otolaryngology faculty.
 The rank list is submitted through SF Match and the decisions are finalized by the matching program.

 The fellow will be primarily hospital-based, assisting in the care of the hospitalized patients in consultation and on the pediatric otolaryngology service and patients seen at the Primary Children's Hospital clinics.
 There will be flexibility in the schedule to accommodate the educational needs of the fellow.
 The fellow will be mentored in the care of the tertiary complex pediatric patient in the outpatient and hospital setting, receiving input from the pediatric otolaryngology faculty as well as interdisciplinary training from the associated faculty members included in the faculty listing and others on staff at the hospital.
 This will include participation in the multidisciplinary clinics and focused care for complex inpatients.